 DK: I am reserving 10 sets in the hopes that museums will acquire them.
 Curators need to understand the importance of his prints.
 William’s work is so cerebral, and these can be an interesting support in understanding his animated films, theatre etc.

 DR: What do you think your contribution has been to the understanding of Kentridge’s work?

 DK: Prints are all about the popularization of knowledge.
 The dissemination of prints allowed art audiences outside of South Africa to get to know Kentridge’s work long before he had an international following and a big gallery.
 Prints have first and foremost allowed communication at all levels in society and I hope this is especially true with these prints.

 Click to read the interview in full.

-The Nose series was recently exhibited in full at the Museum Haus Konstruktiv in Switzerland.
+The Nose series was exhibited in full at the Museum Haus Konstruktiv in Switzerland.
 Click here to read about this multimedia show, which is accompanied by a comprehensive book, The Nose, for sale at the David Krut Bookstore.
 There is an essay by Kentridge in the book, which details his interest in the original story by Russian author Nikolai Gogol in 1836.

-Our recent Facebook Print Feature gives a snapshot of the original Nose story to which the Nose etching series relates.
+This Facebook Print Feature gives a snapshot of the original Nose story to which the Nose etching series relates.